- Co-founder of the Campaign for America's Future

 In 1989 Borosage married AFL-CIO director of international affairs Barbara Shailor, a senior advisor to the union federation's then-president, John Sweeney.

 That same year, Borosage founded the Campaign for New Priorities, which called for massive cuts in U.S. military expenditures post-9/11.
 In February 1991 Borosage attributed America's high levels of defense spending to its desire for worldwide domination and its quest to avert “the threat of peace.”

 In 1996 Borosage and Roger Hickey co-founded the Campaign for America's Future (CAF), where Borosage today serves as president.
-Three years later, Borosage and Hickey established a sister organization, the Institute for America's Future (IAF), where Borosage today is a co-director.
+(To view a list of additional key figures who also played a role in launching CAF, click here.)
+That same year, Borosage and Hickey established a sister organization, a think tank known as the Institute for America's Future (IAF), where Borosage today is a co-director.

 In 2002 Borosage led the production of CAF's book StraightTalk 2002, which provided readers with leftist talking points that, by Borosage's telling, “would help mobilize the Democratic base—unions, African Americans, Hispanics, women, environmentalists—while reaching out to seniors and working families.”

 Two years later, Borosage, Joel Rogers, and environmentalist Dan Carol approached United Steelworkers president Leo Gerard and SEIU president Andrew Stern, among others, to propose the creation of a new coalition of labor unions, environmental groups, and social justice organizations.
 This eventually resulted in the 2007 founding of the Apollo Alliance, where Borosage served as a board member.